 PGDip Counselling Psychology

-I have thirteen years experience working with a wide range of presenting issues to include: Abuse (Emotional, Physical, Sexual), Addictions, Anger Management, Anxiety, Bereavement, Bullying, Depression, Eating Disorders, Low Self-Confidence, Low Self-Esteem, OCD, Panic Disorder, Personality Disorders, Phobias, PTSD, Relationship Issues, Stress, Trauma and Work Related Issues.
+I have fourteen years experience working with a wide range of presenting issues to include: Abuse (Emotional, Physical, Sexual), Addictions, Anger Management, Anxiety, Bereavement, Bullying, Depression, Eating Disorders, Low Self-Confidence, Low Self-Esteem, OCD, Panic Disorder, Personality Disorders, Phobias, PTSD, Relationship Issues, Stress, Trauma and Work Related Issues.
 Please see "Areas of counselling I deal with" below for a full list of issues in which I have experience.

 I currently practice both privately and in the NHS.
 I am committed to ongoing professional development and regularly attend courses in specialist subjects.